 - Review with management and the independent auditors significant risks and exposures, and the steps management has taken to minimize the risks or exposures.

-- Discuss with management the effect of regulatory and accounting initiatives as well as off-balance sheet structures on the Company’s financial statements.
+- Discuss with management the effect of regulatory and accounting initiatives as well as off-balance sheet structures, if any, on the Company’s financial statements.

 - Review with management the Company’s systems of internal control.

 - On a quarterly basis, discuss the following with management and the independent auditors, if applicable:

 - all significant deficiencies in the design or operation of internal controls which could adversely affect the Company’s ability to record, process, summarize and report financial data and any material weaknesses in internal controls; and

 - any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls.

 - Establish procedures for: (i) the receipt, retention and treatment of complaints received by the Company regarding accounting, internal accounting controls or auditing matters; (ii) the confidential, anonymous submission by employees of the Company of concerns regarding questionable accounting or auditing matters; and (iii) the receipt and treatment of any evidence of a violation of the securities laws or breach of fiduciary duty brought to the Committee’s attention by the Company’s external securities counsel.